John-Sarge/LIFEGUARD/README.md

 The system is designed to be modular and extensible.

   - **Add New Commands:** Extend the NLU entity patterns and intent-handling logic in `lifeguard.py` to support new command types (e.g., "return to launch," "follow target").
-  - **Configure Agents:** Modify the `AGENT_CONNECTION_CONFIGS` dictionary to add, remove, or update connection strings for different autonomous vehicles.
+  - **Configure Agents:** Modify the `AGENT_CONNECTION_CONFIGS` dictionary in `lifeguard.py` to add, remove, or update connection strings for different autonomous vehicles.
   - **Tune Parameters:** Adjust grid search parameters, default flight altitudes, and audio processing settings within the main script to match specific operational requirements.

 -----